Collyra-Modding-Guild/CollyraEngine/README.md

 - F focus the camera to the selected GameObject, once it's selected Alt+Left Click to rotate arround it; any other movement that it's not that one or zoom will "break" the focus.
 - Holding SHIFT duplicates movement speed for every movement (except zoom)

+All the inputs that involve a mouse click, must be in the scene window, otherwise they won't work.

 ### Hierarchy
 - Left click an item to focus it
-- Supr will delete the focus element & all its childs
+- SUPR will delete the focus element & all its childs
 - Left click on the arrow to fold/unfold the node's structure.

-NOTE: for now, take into account that you can only load files from inside the project folder &  taht, if you load an fbx with an associated texture, it will search for a relative path & then try to see if the texture is in the texture's folder.
+- Left click + Drag to re-parent an object.

+### File Explorer
+- Double click or drag into the scene window to load them.
+- Middle click to delete an object.

 ## License:
 MIT License